 Disaster Relief and Recovery

-Peace Winds America remains committed to serving people affected by natural disasters.
-Through humanitarian assistance and disaster response, PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources available from US, Japan, and other sources.
-PWA staff and skilled partners coordinate on-site relief and rehabilitation, and provide liaison services between international responders.
-For more information on how to get involved click here.
+Peace Winds America is committed to serving people affected by natural disasters.
+PWA helps the most needy by working with local authorities, NGOs, and national governments at the scene of a natural disaster to provide necessary aid and resources.
+PWA staff and skilled partners in country coordinate on-site relief and rehabilitation, and provide liaison services with international responders.

 Hard on the heels of August’s Typhoon Saola, the Mindanao region of the Philippines has been devastated by Typhoon Pablo.
-PWA is partnering to provide relief.
+PWA partnered to provide relief.
 Click here to learn more.

 Within a week of the devastating January 12th earthquake, Peace Winds Japan and Peace Winds America traveled to Port-au-Prince to assess the destruction.
 Our mission was to determine the best means by which the two organizations could assist the Haitian people.
 Peace Winds quickly recognized many basic needs unfulfilled for the residents of Port-au-Prince, and designed programs to address them.